The Alderson Family

 An Act for vesting the Two undivided Sixth Shares of Christopher Alderson a Lunatic, and Mary Alderson Spinster, a Person of unsound Mind, as Two of the Six Children of Christopher Alderson Alderson deceased, in certain Freehold Estates in the Counties of Middlesex, Hertford, and York, in Trustees in whom the other Four undivided Sixth Shares are now vested, upon trust for Sale.

-Presumably this refers to this Mary Alderson, the "Person of unsound Mind".
-Mary is listed as a "Ward in Chancery" in the 1881 census.
-This was a legal guardianship, technically to the Lord Chancellor who is the highest judicial authority in Britain and "the general guardian of infants, lunatics, idiots, etc."
+Mary is listed as a "Ward in Chancery" in the 1851, 1871 and 1881 censuses.
+This was a legal guardianship, technically to the Lord Chancellor who is the highest judicial authority in Britain and "the general guardian of infants, lunatics, idiots, etc." The remarks on the 1871 census state that Mary was an "imbecile from birth", although in 1841, at aged 19, she is listed as a "pupil", along with a number of other pupils, under the tutelage of Mary Whaley, with no further note.

 Census: